shawnthompson/aaact-aatia.github.io/content/learning/en/from-awareness-to-action-leveraging-the-gc-workplace-accessibility-passport.md

   d'accessibilité en milieu du travail du GC - Partie 1 et 2"
 description: >-
   This is a dynamic, two-part workshop designed for managers to deepen their understanding of workplace accessibility and inclusion.

   In this interactive session, participants will explore the Government of Canada Workplace Accessibility Passport, learning how to apply its principles to create a more accessible and supportive work environment.

   Through real-life scenarios, group discussions, and actionable strategies, managers will gain the tools they need to implement meaningful changes that promote accessibility and equip all employees to succeed.
-introduction: "# Register for Part 1"
+introduction: "Register for Part 1"
 eventDetails:
   eventDate: 2025-04-23
   en: